stickhero23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This file gives multiple permissions
 The script adds execute permission to all users
-This script adds no permissions to owner and group, and all permissions to other users
+This script adds no permissions to owner and group, and all permissions to other users This script sets rwx r-x -wx mode to the file